With funding provided by the

 Jan 20

 The workshop will introduce attendees to computational thinking and how to use this method to spark inquiry in students.
-With funding from the National Science Foundation, Shodor is able to offer this opportunity at no cost t . . .
+With funding from the National Science Foundation, Shodor is able to offer this opportunity at no cost to applicants selected for participation. . . .

-Participants of this trip will attend the Conference on Science Education in School of the Information Age in which they will have the opportunity to learn about and discuss science education methodologies, technologies, and . . .
+Participants of this trip will attend the Conference on Science Education in School of the Information Age in which they will have the opportunity to learn about and discuss science education methodologies, technologies, and practices within an international setting.
+There will also be opportunity to explore the city of Moscow and its many educational and scientific resources while experiencing historical and modern Russian culture.
+NOTE: Travel dates may require an earlier departure (Oct 10 or earlier) or later return (Oct 18 or later) depending on available flights.
+YOU MUST HAVE A VALID PASSPORT TO PARTICIPATE. . . .

 Supporting Inquiry-Based Learning with Computational Thinking